wp-plugins/socials-ignited/readme.txt

 1. Upload the folder `socials-ignited/` into the `/wp-content/plugins/` directory
 2. Activate the plugin through the *Plugins* menu in WordPress
-3. Set your social URLs from *Settings -> Socials Ignited*
+3. Set your defaults from *Settings -> Socials Ignited*
 4. Drag the *Socials Ignited* widget into the widget area of your choice.
+5. Set the icons you want, their links and optional titles, color and size.
+6. Press Save.
+7. Done.

 For in-depth details, tips and tricks, visit [the plugin's homepage](http://www.cssigniter.com/ignite/socials-ignited/ "Socials Ignited")